RobertWinslow/glyph-generator/README.md

 ## Examples

-Here are some examples of output from version 1 of the generator:
+Here are some examples of output from version 1 of the generator, which outputs vector graphics:

 <table><tr><td>
 <img src="v1-SVGfill/outputvectors/glyph3-127.svg" width="80">